Model pricing

 Simple mental model:

-total cost = input + output + cache write + cache readIf you’re integrating directly with an LLM API, lowering cost per request/session mostly means reducing the most expensive token categories:
+total cost = input + output + cache write + cache readIf you’re integrating directly with an LLM API, lowering cost per request or session mostly means cutting the most expensive token categories:

-- Keep prompts stable at the top (system prompt, tool defs, long instructions) to maximize cache hits.
+- Keep prompts stable at the top (system prompt, tool definitions, long instructions) to maximize cache hits.

 - Move dynamic parts (timestamps, random IDs, volatile context) lower in the prompt so they don’t invalidate the cached prefix.